 - The Council cannot act until it receives the Parliament’s opinion, however the Parliament cannot permanently delay its opinion

 - The Council acts by consensus but can use QMV

 Consultation Key Features

 - Parliament is only able to exert some power by delaying

-- Power rests with the Council therefore this process can be seen as largely intergovernmental
+- Power rests with the Council so this process can be seen as largely intergovernmental